codedwrench/xlinkhandheldassistant/COMPILING.md

 If you are unfamiliar with ansible, information to use ansible at all can be found [here](https://docs.ansible.com/ansible/latest/user_guide/windows.html):

-### Manually
+### Manually with MSYS2
-Releases on Windows are compiled using MSYS2.
-Visual Studio should also work, but it might need some small fixing.
+Releases on Windows are compiled using MSYS2 is the only method that will be supported.

 **Note:** Monitor mode is not available on Windows.
 NPcap does not support packet injection, see: https://github.com/nmap/npcap/issues/85 .

 The following programs are needed:
 - MSYS2 with a GCC version of atleast 10.
-(Visual Studio 2019 or higher is also possible) The official releases use the MSYS2 Mingw32 Command-Line to compile XLHA.
+  The official releases use the MSYS2 Mingw32 Command-Line to compile XLHA.
   Installed in MSYS2:
   - bison